Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Shikamaru sighed for what seemed like the umpteenth time at the way she manhandled his purchase and rubbed the bridge of his nose, "Why did you turn down all the guys who asked you in beginning of the month?
-You wouldn't even be in this situation if you weren't so picky."
+You wouldn't be in this situation if you weren't so picky."

-"Duh," the young woman said with a flip of her hair, "I was playing hard to get!
+"Duh!"
+Ino flipped her hair, "I was playing hard to get!
 It was supposed to get the attention of some older shinobi.
 Preferably a jounin..."

 Shikamaru looked dumbfounded.